Artanidos/PythonAndroidBook/parts/preface.md

 He also said that we as a mature developer are responsible when for example a self driving car is killing other people because of software errors.
 That heard today I started to teach other developers and I am starting with this book.

 ##Who This Book Is For

-If you are able to write basic Python code and you are interested in developing apps with user interfaces for multiple platforms in Python this book is right for you.
+If you are able to write basic Python code and you are interested in developing apps with user interfaces for Android in Python this book is right for you.
 This book does not assume that you are familiar with Qt.
 If you want, try out all of the examples in this book it would be a great benefit if you are also working on a Linux machine like me, but MacOS and Windows should also be ok if your are able to search for help in the internet for OS specific differences.

 ##Who This Book Is Not For
 If you are new to Python and programming you should consider reading beginner books for Python and watch tutorials on Youtube before continuing to read this book.
 I am not going into Python specific details in this book.

 ##How This Book Is Organized
 Here are the main topics in each part of the book.
 First in ***Part I*** you are going to install all necessary software to be able to build applications with PyQt5 and Python.
 In ***Part II*** you will learn about two different approaches to build apps.
-In ***Part III*** you will learn to code apps using QtWigets.
+In ***Part III*** you will learn to code apps using QML and Python.
 In ***Part IV*** you will learn to to create an APK which you can deploy to an Android device.
-And in ***Part V*** you will learn to create a setup program which you can deploy to a Linux device.

 ##Conventions Used In This Book
 The following typographical conventions are used in this book.

 *Italic*